 How do I pay merchants via QR Code?

 A digital wallet won’t have much use if you can’t pay with the cash you have.
 Payments are the most recognizable since every GCash merchant usually also has a QR code.
 GCash utilizes these payment codes in two ways – from the point of view of the user, and from the merchant.
 We can also pay via GCredit and GGives, if the feature is available, and we can also add vouchers if they are available.

 1. Scan to pay via Merchant Presented QR Code (Scan QR Code)

 Scan QR Code is the most common payment method available to merchants.
 The procedure is simple – the GCash user scans the QR code standee.
 He then enters the amount and confirms payment.
-As proof of payment, both the GCash user and the merchant receives an SMS.
+As proof of payment, both the GCash user and the merchant receive an SMS.

 The downside of this is the slow pace because the user still needs to input the amount, which adds time and is prone to error.
 Also, the merchant needs to wait for the SMS notification to arrive to be able to confirm the payment.
-There are times when the SMS doesn’t come in time, which definitely adds to the time in queue.
+There are times when the SMS doesn’t come in time, which definitely adds to the time in the queue.